 Villajoyosa is best known for its amazing main beach, Playa Centro – a sweep of gently shelving sand that stretches for a kilometre along the sea front.

-There are no less than 13 beaches and coves, starting from El Racó de Conill in the north and finishing at Playa El Xarco in the south.
+There are no fewer than 13 beaches and coves, starting from El Racó de Conill in the north and finishing at Playa El Xarco in the south.

 Most are pebbles or coarse sand, some have beach bars (chiriniguitos) in summer and all the usual Spanish beach facilities – toilets, foot showers, lifeguards etc. Others are tranquil oases.
 All have their own charm.